Instagram Search

 Alt text.
 Instagram allows custom alt text on posts, which is used by screen readers and contributes to relevance signals.
 Writing a descriptive alt text that includes the core topic is a low-effort improvement that most accounts skip.

 Hashtags.
-Instagram introduced a five-hashtag cap in December 2025.4 With the cap in place, the old approach of using 20 to 30 hashtags no longer works.
+In December 2025 Instagram began phasing in a five-hashtag limit, saying it would “gradually update the number of hashtags that you can include in a caption for a reel or post to five”.5 Mosseri had already said in early 2025 that hashtags “don’t work” as a way to increase reach, though they remain “a great way to let people know what a post is about”.
+The old approach of using 20 to 30 hashtags no longer works.
 One to three specific, descriptive hashtags outperform a long list of generic ones.
 Hashtags are now a secondary signal; keyword relevance in the caption and bio does more of the discovery work.

 Reels over static posts.
 Instagram’s algorithm distributes Reels to non-followers more aggressively than static images.
 For discoverability beyond an existing audience, Reels are the stronger format.
 The combination of watch time, caption keywords, and Google indexing makes Reels the format most likely to generate both platform-internal and external search visibility.